benchristel/refactoring-workshop/seven-deadly-smells.md

 ## The Fix

 The solution is simple, at least in Java and JavaScript: declare all local variables in side-effect-free code `final` or `const`.
-Any mutable variables should represent values that truly change over time (e.g. the count of events sent from the server, or the temperature read from a sensor).
+Any mutable variables should represent concepts that truly change over time (e.g. the count of events sent from the server, or the temperature read from a sensor).

 Such "inherently mutable" variables *always* have a scope that is larger than a single function, because